Communication and Media Studies Master’s Program Courses

 Ready to become a master of media theory?
 You’ll need to complete at least 46 credits (including 24 graded credits at the UO) covering a mix of media concepts and theory, research methodology courses, and graduate-level electives in your areas of interest.

+If you want to pursue doctoral study or a career requiring scholarly research, you should complete a thesis.
 This is a substantial document that presents original research addressing questions about media and society.
 It typically includes a review of relevant literature, an appropriate research method, and an analysis of your findings.
+Your advisor and two other committee members supervise the research and preparation of the thesis, and a written proposal must be approved by the committee before work begins.

 Repeatable for maximum of 12 credits.

-J610 Experimental Course: History and Theory of New Media (4 credits)
+JCOM 610 Experimental Course: History and Theory of New Media 4 credits

 This course examines some central controversies, theories, and research questions about the role of the media in elections and in governing.
 Some key questions we will consider are: How do political actors attempt to manage the news, and how does that matter?
 What framing and persuasion strategies do politicians employ to shape public opinion and voter behavior?
 How do standard routines for covering politics affect the quality of the news the public receives and the ability of political officials to lead?
 And how have elite strategies and news coverage been transformed by the rise of today’s “hybrid” media system?
 This course will focus more on the supply side of political communication than the demand side—that is, on the actors, organizations, and systems that shape the political messages people receive.
 We will also focus primarily on media and politics in the United States.